pingidentity/pingone-sample-js/react/README.md

 This React sample demonstrates how to perform login actions that will initiate flow endpoint operations are used only to implement custom authentication UIs.
 OIDC/OAuth 2 requests initiate the flow and redirect the browser to the custom authentication UI (which is configured in the application through the application’s `loginPageUrl` property.)

+This example contains code for SPA that( by default ) calls OAuth 2.0 implicit flow, where the access token is returned immediately without an extra authorization code exchange step.
+If succeeded, the  OAuth 2.0 protected resource ( [UserInfo Endpoint](https://apidocs.pingidentity.com/pingone/customer/v1/api/auth/p1-a_Authorize/#UserInfo-endpoint) ) that returns claims about the authenticated end user can be tested by clicking __"Show user information"__ link.

+You can also try other authorization grants like `authorization_code` or `client_credentials`, where your application will call the `/{environmentId}/as/token` endpoint to acquire the access token.
+For this grant types the `grantType` and `clientSecret` in [config.js](src/config.js) are necessary.

+# Content
 - [Prerequisites](#prerequisites)
 - [Getting Started](#getting-started)
 - [Developer Notes](#developer-notes)